vapor/docs/3.0/docs/getting-started/cloud.md

 # Deployment

-Deploying code is the process of making your Vapor project publically available.
+Deploying code is the process of making your Vapor project publicly available.
 It can be one of the most difficult aspects of web development.
 Fortunately, there are services to help.